springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 #### Compiling design tokens for the Elements components

-To generate the all `scss` files for Elements components from the design tokens, run:
+To generate the all `scss` files for the Elements brand themed components from the design tokens, run:
 ```bash
 npm run tokens:brand-components
 ```
+note: this will override any and all existing `scss` files for the components.

-To generate the all `scss` files for the Elements components from the design tokens, run:
+To generate the all `scss` files for the Elements global themed components from the design tokens, run:
 ```bash
 npm run tokens:components
 ```